Chris Poché - Architect

 The Space in the Box

 To designers and artists, there's no surprise or mystery to kids preferring the cardboard box to the dancing robot dog that came in it.
-The robot dog is boring because it doesn't need you.
+The robot dog doesn't need you.
 It operates on its own, relegating you to observer instead of participant.
 And in seconds, you've seen everything it does, your questions have all been answered, and the whole experience is over.

 That empty box, though, can't do a thing without you.
-So it demands engagement.
-And it does this by sitting very still and asking you questions.
+It requires and demands engagement.
+It does this by sitting very still and whispering questions.
 What do you see?
 What can you do?
 What can you make out of this?
 What does this remind you of?
 And the answers can only come from you.
 If the box is to move, you have to move it.
 If the flaps are to raise and become wings, you have to think that up and you have to act it out.
 The box requires your imagination.
-The robot dog has seven tricks and it'll do them, in order, whether you're there or not..
+The robot dog has seven tricks and it'll do them, in order, whether you're there or not.
 But the tricks of the box are yours.
-They're new and unpredictable and endless.
-And that condition of anticipation, of not knowing what's next -- in a toy or a book or a movie or a building - is the thing we show up for.
-A sense of wonder.
-It feels like magic.
-But there's no magic to it.
-'To wonder' is simply to be in a state of not knowing.
+They're new and unpredictable and endless and, most importantly, unknown.
+Because that condition of anticipation, of not knowing what's next -- in a toy or a book or a movie or a building - is the thing we show up for, the thing that creates engagement and gives us a sense of wonder.
+Because 'to wonder' is simply to not know.
+Questions are interesting.
+Answers are boring.
+Answers end wonder.

-When you're creating something, it's tough to be patient and keep your secrets when you're so excited to reveal them.
-But to make a great experience, you have to withhold answers and create questions.
+To hold someone's attention requires withholding information.
+When you're creating something, it's very difficult to be patient and to keep your secrets when you're so excited to reveal them.
+But to create wonder, you have to withhold the answers and linger on the questions.
 You have to place your audience or your reader or your visitor in the excitement of the unknown.
 Imagine how dull The Godfather would be if Michael decided in Act I that, hell yeah, he was going to take over the family business.
 Or if you knew, at the beginning of Citizen Kane, who Rosebud was.
-And wouldn't the Pantheon lose a lot of its drama if you weren't forced past the dull exterior of the drum and through the dark portico before stepping into the shaft of light streaming through that impossibly high oculus?
-The excitement isn't in the knowing, it's in the breathless sense of discovery.
-This isn't created by what's there, but what's missing.
-For a work to engage you, there has to be room in it for you participate, to speculate.
+And wouldn't the Pantheon lose a lot of its drama if you weren't forced past the dull exterior of the drum and through the dark portico before stepping into that shaft of light streaming through the impossibly high oculus?
+The excitement isn't in the knowing, it's in the breathless sense of discovery, a feeling that isn't created by what's there, but by what's missing.
+For a work to engage you, there has to be room in it for you participate, to speculate, to imagine and to wonder.
 You need to be able to step into the hole in the plot, the unexplained occurrence, the unlit entryway, the thing left unsaid, the space in the box.

 Leave a Reply.